In late June 2020 I questioned the veracity of two non-peer reviewed

 See the following article in which three Indonesian MDs find no trace

-of the purported authors of the Raharusun article.
+of the purported authors of the "Prabowo Raharusun" article.
 This includes searching

 the Indonesian Medical Council database and contacting the hospital